Is the City of Brookings going to shut down the town even harder for 2 more months?

 And all the restaurants that had opened?
 Well, those will be shut down to on-site service.
 The movie theater?
 Shut down.
 Barber shops & hair salons?
 Shut down.
 But don’t take my word for it.
 Read it below:

-Brookings Ord 20-029 by Pat Powers on Scribd
+Ordinance 20 029 by Pat Powers on Scribd